Robust and Fast Decoding of High-Capacity Color QR Codes for Mobile Applications: Modeling Chromatic Distortion

 To address the cross-module interference in high-density HiQ codes, we append the feature of each module---normalized RGB intensities of the central pixel---with that of its four adjacent modules (top, bottom, left and right) to train the color classifier. { Two reasons that motivate us to use four adjacent modules instead of eight are: a) These four adjacent modules that share with the central module same edges where CMI occurs; b) Using eight modules will bring extra nontrivial computational overhead.} However, in this way the feature dimension rises from 3 to 15.
 In real-world mobile applications, computational power is limited and tens of thousands of predictions per second are required to decode a high-capacity HiQ code which usually consists of ten to thirty thousand modules and it usually takes multiple trials until success.
 Consequently, directly adding the feature from adjacent modules which increases feature dimension can hardly meet the processing latency requirement.
 For instance, to decode a $3$-layer HiQ code, our experiences show that if we use QDA as the color classifier, it takes nearly ten seconds for Google Nexus 5 to finish one frame of decoding, which is prohibitively expensive.
 Moreover, the computational cost grows dramatically as the number of layer increases.

-To accelerate the decoding process, we make the following assumption about the cross-module interference based on a simple color mixing rule \cite{simonot2014between}: \textit{The true color of the central module is a linear combination of presented colors of central module and that of its four neighboring ones\footnote{True color means color without cross-module interference and presented color denotes the color perceived by camera.
-Mathematically, color is represented by a three-dimensional vector in RGB color space.}.} With this assumption, we firstly cancel the CMI to recover the true color (3-dim) of each module which is a fast linear operation.
-Secondly, we use the 3-dim true color to do prediction instead of the raw concatenated feature (15-dim).
+{Based on our empirical observations of highly-densed color QR codes, a target central module tends to be corrupted by multiple colors coming from its neighboring modules (and thus the use of the term "cross-module" interference).
+Such observations motivate us to make the following key assumption about the cross-module interference based on a simple color mixing rule \cite{simonot2014between}:\textit{The {\bf pre-CMI color} of the central module is a linear combination of the {\bf perceived color} of the central module and that of its four neighboring ones.} By {\it perceived color}, we mean the color perceived by the sensor of the decoding camera.
+By {\it pre-CMI color}, we mean the perceived color of a module when there is no (or negligible) cross-module interference.
+Here, each color is represented by a three-dimensional vector in the RGB color space.
+With this assumption, we firstly cancel the CMI to recover the pre-CMI color (3-dimensional) of each module which is a fast linear operation.
+Secondly, we use the 3-dimensional pre-CMI color to estimate the ground-truth color of the target module instead of using a 15-dimensional input-feature vector to represent the perceived RGB vector of the target module and that of its 4 neighboring modules.
 In this way, both accuracy and speed can be achieved.

 \IncMargin{1.1em}